grace-ful/grace-ful/README.md

-## Hi, I'm Grace!
+# Hello world!

-I'm a 4th year Computer Science student at the University of Waterloo.
-I'm pursuing a specialization in Human-Computer Interaction and a diploma in Creative Writing.
+I'm Grace, a 4th year Computer Science student at the University of Waterloo, pursuing a specialization in Human-Computer Interaction and a diploma in Creative Writing.

 I code gracefully - this is where you'll find my personal projects.
 Have a look around!